Position

 What is the job outlook for a Concrete Laborer?

 Concrete laborers play a vital role in the construction industry, ensuring that structures are built safely and efficiently.
 The job outlook for concrete laborers remains steady, with an average of 14,300 positions opening each year.
-This consistent demand highlights the ongoing need for skilled labor in construction projects across the country.
+This consistent demand highlights the ongoing need for skilled workers in this field.

 Concrete laborers enjoy a competitive salary, with an average national annual compensation of $57,390.
-Hourly, they earn an average of $27.59.
-These figures reflect the value placed on their skills and the physical demands of the job.
-For those seeking a stable career with good earning potential, becoming a concrete laborer offers a promising path forward.
-The BLS data underscores the importance of this role in the broader construction landscape.
+On an hourly basis, the average compensation is $27.59.
+These figures reflect the value placed on the skills and expertise of concrete laborers in the construction industry.
+For job seekers, this offers a promising career opportunity with good earning potential.

 Continue to Salaries for Concrete Laborer